RobertDWhite/WhiteMatterTech/content/posts/pages-mcp/index.md

 --------------------------------------------------------
 # Wrapping Up

-The whole system is one Python file, nine YAML manifests, and a 5Gi volume.
-Almost none of the work was in the server.
-It was in the three-way coordination between the cert SAN, the Gateway listener, and the DNS record, and in accepting that wildcards match exactly one label.
+The complete system is one Python file, nine YAML manifests, and a 5 GiB volume.
+Relatively little of the work resided in the server itself; the substantive effort lay in coordinating the certificate SAN, Gateway listener, and DNS record, while accounting for the fact that wildcard certificates match exactly one label.

-If you already run a cluster with a Gateway, cert-manager, and a DNS server you control, you can reproduce this in an afternoon.
-The source is at [`github.com/RobertDWhite/pages-mcp`](https://github.com/RobertDWhite/pages-mcp) if you want to skip the typing.
+For an operator already running a cluster with a Gateway, cert-manager, and an administrable DNS server, the pattern is reproducible within an afternoon.
+The source is available at [`github.com/RobertDWhite/pages-mcp`](https://github.com/RobertDWhite/pages-mcp).

-> As always, if you have any questions, feel free to start a [Discussion on GitHub](https://github.com/RobertDWhite/WhiteMatterTech/discussions), [submit a GitHub PR](https://github.com/RobertDWhite/WhiteMatterTech/pulls) to recommend changes/fixes in the article, or reach out to me directly at [robert@whitematter.tech](mailto:robert@whitematter.tech).
+Questions or corrections are welcome.
+Start a [Discussion on GitHub](https://github.com/RobertDWhite/WhiteMatterTech/discussions), [submit a pull request](https://github.com/RobertDWhite/WhiteMatterTech/pulls), or email me at [robert@whitematter.tech](mailto:robert@whitematter.tech).

->
-> Thanks for reading!
->
-> Robert
+Robert